After your treatment you have regular check ups.

 Your doctor or nurse will show you how to check your skin for melanoma.

 If you have any symptoms that you are worried about, you can contact your hospital doctor or specialist nurse between follow up appointments.

 - every 6 months for 2 more years

 You might have blood tests to check your general health.
-If you have any symptoms or are worried about anything in particular, you might have a CT scan or ultrasound scan.
+If you have any symptoms or are worried about anything in particular, you might have a scan.

 If you have stage 2C melanoma and did not have a sentinel node biopsy, or you have stage 3 melanoma, your doctor might offer you extra CT scans or MRI scans.
 You have these at regular intervals for a set period of time.
 It is called surveillance imaging.
 The doctors are looking to see if the melanoma has come back.
 Your doctor will talk to you about the advantages and disadvantages of surveillance imaging.